Skip to main content

 “The Way You Walked Was Thorny . . .”
 The Tragedy of The Wolf Man

 From the moment he first learns of his condition, the Wolf Man starts to ask exactly how dangerous this inner animal makes him.
 The answer always seems to be "too dangerous to live."
 Though the Wolf Man is almost always a good person, his inner animal makes him uncontrollable, and so he must be killed.
-The third act of these werewolf films has the human Wolf Man desperately searching for some way to stop the curse or else a way to get his loved ones out of the warzone, but the animal cannot be contained, only eliminated.
+The third act of these werewolf films typically has the human Wolf Man desperately searching for some way to stop the curse or else a way to get his loved ones out of the warzone, but the animal cannot be contained, only eliminated.
 The only thing that will save his loved ones is his own destruction.

 Poetically, this destruction comes at the hands of a loved one.
 1941 Wolf Man has Larry struck down by his father while the remake has Gwen shoot him.
 His death is always followed by the wolf fading away as he returns to human form in death, leaving his executioner to behold him dead at their feet.